jaanae/devops-workshop/Week2.md

 Hint!
 [Create a project](/create-project.png)

-# 2. Creating a batabase
+# 2. Creating a batabase image
 1. In the upper left corner, click on Developer
    + **Hint!** [Find a developer view](/Developer-view.png)